LLMs Hallucinate Packages. Attackers Are Registering Them.

 Allowlist approved packages.
 Maintain a list of vetted dependencies.
 New additions require review.
 Tools like Socket.dev, Snyk, and npm audit can automate parts of this, but the allowlist is the foundation.

 Monitor for hallucination patterns.
 If your team uses AI coding assistants heavily, periodically audit the packages being added to your projects.
-Are any of them newly published, low-download packages that match common AI hallucination patterns?
+Watch for newly published, low-download packages that match common AI hallucination patterns.

 Private registry proxies.
 Use a registry proxy (Artifactory, Verdaccio, GitHub Packages) that only allows pre-approved packages.
 AI-recommended packages that aren’t in the proxy simply won’t install.